 Fresno's experience isn't unique.
 Municipalities across the nation are being asked to transfer old paper and microfiche files to electronic records and electronically archive town plans and drawings.
 Additionally, in efforts to reach out to the general public, many municipalities have brought bundles of government services online and found themselves overwhelmed with a crushing flood of new system users.
 Don Robbins, a senior network specialist with the City of Fresno, says it was clear the city's old set-up needed some new additions.
 "We wanted to grow the system and do failover and clustering, but our SCSI connectivity configuration didn't allow for that," Robbins recalls.
 So a search began for a new storage scheme.

 An initial survey of big-name storage equipment vendors showed Robbins that his budget requirements would require some creative thinking.
 It also took a trade show demo to open his eyes to the possibilities of a fibre channel-based storage area network (SAN).
-JMR Electronics Inc., a designer and manufacturer for the FORTRA family of disk array products, had
+JMR Electronics Inc., a designer and manufacturer for the FORTRA family of disk array products, had the capabilities including redundancy and scalability that Fresno was looking for.

 The Fresno Information Services Department (ISD) decided to install an open system SAN using a FORTRA 10-bay rackmount enclosure with fibre channel connectivity (from JMR), Mylex (IBM) FFx RAID controllers and a Gadzooks fibre hub.